aygunliftern/positionSupervisorUnit/README.md

 - Inspection flag will be true.
 - Timer after inspection becomes 0.
 - Car lights goes on.
-- Programmable output of lift in maintenance set to true.
+- Programmable output of Lift in Maintenance set to TRUE.
 - Execute [RecalOperation](#recaloperation) function.
 #### Fault
 If car controller states (carControllerStates) is Fault: